Businesses used to compete based on product features and service offerings.

 With this increased significance on the business's empathetic side, website and social media analytics, website content, customer analytics, customer service tickets, and others have started to populate company databases.
 This is in addition to more structured information such as inventories, deliveries, costs, and others.

-This inevitably led to the continuing rise of database softwares created to help companies manage, structure, manipulate, and access data into usable pieces of information.
+This inevitably led to the continuing rise of database software created to help companies manage, structure, manipulate, and access data into usable pieces of information.

 With so many options, resources, and experts popping up, it’s essential to understand how these technologies work.
 Having a grasp of how they can help your company is critical –not just for IT professionals but also for all managers and business owners.

-This article will go over the basics of database system softwares and the top options currently available.
+This article will go over the basics of database system software and the top options currently available.